MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 - A resource account with a [supported Microsoft Teams Rooms license](/microsoftteams/rooms/rooms-licensing).
 We recommend use of the Teams Rooms Pro license.
 - The ability to log in with a resource account using your credentials or an IT-provided one-time passcode as set up in Teams Rooms Pro portal.
+- Internet connectivity via a wired Ethernet cable (recommended).

 > [!TIP]
 > For guidance about deploying Microsoft Teams Rooms on Windows, see: [Deployment overview](/microsoftteams/rooms/rooms-deploy).
 For an overview of requirements to get the most out of Microsoft Teams Rooms, see: [Prepare your environment](/microsoftteams/rooms/rooms-prep).

 When you first start Surface Hub 3, the device automatically enters first-time Windows Setup mode as well as first time setup of the Microsoft Teams Rooms application, which guides you through logging in with a pre-configured device account.

-## Use provisioning packages in Enterprise environments

-Although not required, you can automate the setup process with a provisioning package to ensure a consistent experience across multiple Surface Hubs.
-This optional technology allows for a streamlined setup process that can be performed without extensive IT intervention, saving time and resources in organizational and enterprise environments.

-1. Review the documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the package to a USB thumb drive.
-2. Insert the USB thumb drive into one of the USB ports when you see the License Agreement page.
-3. When prompted, choose the provisioning package you want.
-4. Follow the rest of the steps, and remove the USB drive at the first reboot that occurs in the setup process.

 ## Surface Hub 3 OOBE setup

 > [!TIP]
 > When you run first-time setup, ensure you stay connected to the Internet to automatically download required updates to enable the current user experience.
-We recommend connecting via a wired Ethernet cable.

 1. Press the power button to start the device.